Next: , Previous: , Up: Common requests [Contents][Index]

-5.4 How do I debug a .emacs file?
+5.4 How do I debug an init file?

-You can also evaluate an individual function or argument to a function in your .emacs file by moving the cursor to the end of the function or argument and typing C-x C-e (M-x eval-last-sexp).
+You can also evaluate an individual function or argument to a function in your init file by moving the cursor to the end of the function or argument and typing C-x C-e (M-x eval-last-sexp).

 Use C-h v (M-x describe-variable) to check the value of variables which you are trying to set or use.